paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ### Hints Along the Way

-Watch Discord for hints if you get stuck decoding any parameters!
+Watch the session chat for hints if you get stuck decoding any parameters!

 ### Share Your Findings

-Post your decoded styling list in Discord and share if any parameters were unexpected or gave you ideas for your own styling!
+Post your decoded styling list in the session chat and share if any parameters were unexpected or gave you ideas for your own styling!

 ---